Jean-Daniel/MatataKit/README.md

 On dicover -> start listening on the `notify` characteristic.

-Once the connection is setup, the device will start broadcasting periodically its identity (null terminated string like `Car:[0x87]\n`) on the notify channel, waiting for an handshake.
+Once the connection is setup, the device will start broadcasting every second its identity (null terminated string like `Car:[0x87]\n`) on the notify channel, waiting for an handshake.

 The handshake content remains to be defined, but for a controller app like MatataCode, it is the following payload: `[0x07, 0x7e, 0x2, 0x2, 0x0, 0x0]`